zocteam/zoc-tools/01coin-MasternodeGuide.md

 ![](https://cdn.steemitimages.com/DQmdZn7ybjDECdYqVvMJPUVNTp3AFFVxe78Y5FAKUw1rLNV/image.png)

 Since you are free to select any VPS provider for this installation method, though, this section of the guide will assume you already have or already know how to sign up for a VPS provider of your choice.
-If you would like more information about how to sign up for 01VPS.net, please refer to *Stage 2 ñ Method 1* of this guide.
+If you would like more information about how to sign up for 01VPS.net, please refer to *Stage 2 ‚Äì Method 1* of this guide.

 For this installation method, you will need:

 + A VPS server running Ubuntu 16.04.
-+ The IPv4 address for your server (or, if equipped with multiple IP addresses ñ the main address used for logging in).
++ The IPv4 address for your server (or, if equipped with multiple IP addresses ‚Äì the main address used for logging in).
-+ Your server login name (often ñ but not always ñ root).
++ Your server login name (often ‚Äì but not always ‚Äì root).
 + Your server password.
 + An SSH client such as PuTTY for Windows, Terminal for Mac, JuiceSSH for Android, etc. Please note the instructions provided in this guide will be specific to PuTTY for Windows.

 To login to your server, open your SSH client software.
 This guide will show you how to use PuTTY for Windows, but feel free to use whichever SSH client you prefer.
-To begin, enter your VPS serverís IPv4 address into the ìHost Name (or IP address)î field.
+To begin, enter your VPS server‚Äôs IPv4 address into the ‚ÄúHost Name (or IP address)‚Äù field.
 Make sure you choose SSH as your Connection type, and leave the Port as the default 22.
-Then click the ìOpenî button at the bottom.
+Then click the ‚ÄúOpen‚Äù button at the bottom.

 ![](https://cdn.steemitimages.com/DQmTU71Jduik2iNbQjEcMQDZ5zPSyVFjmcZNnsMNuEBtEXy/image.png)

 If this is your first time logging into your server, a PuTTY security alert will pop up asking you to confirm that you want to add a host key for the new connection.
-Click ìYes.î
+Click ‚ÄúYes.‚Äù

 Login to your server with your login name and password credentials.
-If you used a strong and difficult-to-type password for your VPS server as you should ñ donít fret.
+If you used a strong and difficult-to-type password for your VPS server as you should ‚Äì don‚Äôt fret.
 You can paste anything from your Windows clipboard into your SSH terminal by simply right-clicking anywhere within the PuTTY window.
 This tip will come in handy often.

 ![](https://cdn.steemitimages.com/DQmasGaFp5erzGMDMjM4xFca49mP1U45xoD2FJ1HE5E6NjV/image.png)